mr-mapache/py-msgbus/README.md

     return service.execute(query.type, query.parameters)
 ```

 And that's it.
 You just created a powerful event-driven system with minimal effort.
 The HTTP transport layer is completely decoupled from your business logic, and you can override the service port with the one you created later.

-## License

-This project is licensed under the terms of the MIT license.
-Feel free to use it in your projects.